athena-framework/athena/src/components/serializer/docs/README.md

 ## Usage

-The `Athena::Serializer` component focuses around [ASR::Serializer][] implementations, with the default being [ASR::Serializer] as the main entrypoint into (de)serializing objects.
+The `Athena::Serializer` component focuses around [ASR::Serializer](/Serializer/Serializer/) implementations, with the default being [ASR::Serializer] as the main entrypoint into (de)serializing objects.
 Usage wise, the component functions much like the `*::Serializable` modules in the stdlib, such as [JSON::Serializable](https://crystal-lang.org/api/JSON/Serializable.html).
-The [ASR::Serializable][] module can be included into a type to make it (de)serializable.
+The [ASR::Serializable](/Serializer/Serializable/) module can be included into a type to make it (de)serializable.
-From here various [annotations][ASR::Annotations] may be used to control how the object is (de)serialized.
+From here various [annotations](/Serializer/Annotations/) may be used to control how the object is (de)serialized.

 ```crystal
 # ExclusionPolicy specifies that all properties should not be (de)serialized